 WORK VISAS

-This visa enables employers to address labour shortages by bringing in genuinely skilled workers where they cannot source an appropriately skilled Australia.
-TSS visa holders can work in Australia in their nominated occupation for their approved sponsor under one of three streams :
+This is a temporary visa enables employers to sponsor a suitably skilled worker to fill a position where they cannot source an appropriately skilled Australian worker to fill.
+SID visa holders can work in Australia temporarily in their nominated occupation for their approved sponsor under one of three streams :

-• the Labour Agreement stream – for employers entering into a labour agreement with the departing when there is a demonstrated need that cannot be met in the Australian labour market and standard temporary or permanent visa programs are not available.
+• the Labour Agreement stream – for employers entering into a labour agreement with the Australian Government for lower-skilled workers whose occupations are not on the CSOL when there is a demonstrated need that cannot be met in the Australian labour market and standard temporary or permanent visa programs are not available.

 Visa Highlights: